Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-with-hotel-x-buyers-api/resources-and-best-practices.md

 ### TravelgateX Plugins🔨
 Hotel-X provides customizable [Plugins](/docs/apis/for-buyers/hotel-x-pull-buyers-api/plugins/overview) that enable you to integrate your own business logic seamlessly, without the need for separate implementation.
 With Hotel-X Plugins, you have full control over customizing your requests and responses to align with your specific requirements and easily enhance your functionalities as your business grows and evolves.

 In order to configure a Plugin, you'll need to upload a specific set of files to our SFTP.
 Don't have your SFTP credentials yet?
 No worries!
-Just raise contact our Support Team via ["Tickets"](https://app.travelgate.com/support) and we will be happy to help you!
+Just raise contact our Support Team through our ["Support Portal"](https://app.travelgate.com/support) and we will be happy to help you!

 ### Content Calls🏨